 It is more interesting because it is reminiscent of the colourful houses of the Venetian Burano Island.
-It is a hidden street near the Bastille station, but it attracts a lot of people with its beautiful colours and small objects decorated in every house.
-Located near the Marais district, it's easy to find and worth the trouble.
+It is a hidden street near the Bastille station, it attracts a lot of people with its beautiful colours and small objects decorating every house.
+Located near the Marais district, it's easy to find.
 A good place to take pictures we recommend would be in the middle of the street where all the houses on the Cremieux streets come out will be seen in the background.
-However, some houses prohibit taking photos.

 Address: Rue crémieux 75012 Paris

 Access: Bastille Station on lines 1, 5 and 8